How to Disable Push Notification Requests in Safari for Mac OS X

 - Uncheck the box at the bottom of this screen for “Allow websites to ask for permission to send push notifications” to disable the popup requests in Safari

-- OPTIONAL: Selectively choose “Deny” for websites in the push list that you no longer want to receive alerts for in OS X
+- OPTIONAL: Selectively choose “Deny” for websites in the push list that you no longer want to receive alerts for in Mac OS X

 Don’t see the checkbox for opting out of push permission requests?
 You probably need to update Safari to a newer version.
 Currently, in order to have this universal push opt-out / ignore option available to you, users must have at least Safari 7.0.3 installed or newer, which arrived along with OS X Security Update 2014-002 1.0.
 If you haven’t installed that update yet, you should do so not only to receive this new feature option for Safari, but also to gain additional security fixes for your Mac.
+In other words, all modern versions of Safari and Mac OS offer the ability to disable all push notification requests.

 Again, this is different from disabling Notifications from websites.
 In fact, you can keep the requests disabled while still allowing pushes to come through for existing websites that have been allowed, though new sites that either use or implement the feature will no longer be able to ask to send them to you.
 Thus a better option for many is to simply disable the feature for sites they don’t want the alerts coming in from, or to simply temporarily turn off the Mac Notification Center if you’re trying to focus and limit the incoming alert popups.